itk-dev/user-bundle/README.md

 composer require itk-dev/user-bundle
 ```

+Follow the [instructions found here](doc/configuration.md) to configure the bundle.

+## Documentation

+See the [doc](doc) folder for documentation.

 ## Contributing

 ### Pull Request Process

 1. Update the README.md with details of changes that are relevant.
+2. Add or update documentation files in the doc folder if needed.
-2. You may merge the Pull Request in once you have the sign-off of one other developer, or if you
+3. You may merge the Pull Request in once you have the sign-off of one other developer, or if you
    do not have permission to do that, you may request the reviewer to merge it for you.

 ## Versioning